 Annatto Oiloriginal recipe taken from Panlasang Pinoy

 - 1-1/2 tablespoons annatto seeds (can be bought in any Asian store.)

 - 1/4 cup extra virgin olive oil (or other kinds of oil)

-- Over low - medium heat, in a small saucepan, combine the annatto seeds and oil.
+- Over low - medium heat, in a small saucepan, combine the annatto seeds and extra virgin olive oil.

-- When bubbles start to form around the annatto seeds, turn off the heat and let the seeds soak in the oil for 1 to 2 minutes (Do not overcook the seeds because it will produce a bitter taste).
+- When tiny bubbles start to form around the annatto seeds, turn off the heat and leave the seeds in the oil for another 2 minutes.
+Do not overcook the seeds because it can produce a bitter taste.

-- Transfer the annatto oil to a container and strain the seeds.
+- Strain the seeds and transfer the annatto oil to a container.
 Discard the seeds.